ucsb-cs32/s21/_lab/lab03.md

 - design and implment a new class to represent state region hospital data
 - design, implement and use a new data representation (for a hospital `rating'), including implementing operator overload to aggregate and compare ratings
 - aggregate city hospital data to state region hosptial data using a hashmap
-- implement various *compare predicates* to sort state hospital data and state demographic data on various data fields *for example, list the top 5 states with the highest rated hospitals and print out the demographic and hospital data for these state or list the 5 states with the highest median income and the associated states hospital rating information
+- implement various *compare predicates* to sort state hospital data and state demographic data on various data fields *for example, list the top 5 states with the highest rated hospitals and print out the demographic and hospital data for these state or list the 5 states with the least number of people below the poverty line and the associated states hospital rating information

 Orientation
 ============